-Isn’t Queueable method asynchronous?
+Isn’t the Queueable method asynchronous?
 If yes, then won’t they show the same characteristics as future methods?
 If so why are we talking about them.

-These are the questions which raise in the moment of heat and the only point that makes queueable interfaces part of the discussion are that they provide a great advantage over future methods through chaining.
+These are the questions which arise in the moment of heat and the only point that makes queueable interfaces part of the discussion are that they provide a great advantage over future methods through chaining.

 One queueable job can be chained to another queueable job by enqueuing the first job in the execute () method of second job.
 Not only this, a queueable job can be enqueued to itself.
 This provides a recursive approach.

 Every enqueued job, process in a new transaction and multiple enqueued jobs run in parallel.
 As a result one enqueued job would not be able to determine whether other enqueued jobs have been completed or not.